-Alzheimer's WA advocates for people living with dementia and promotes a focus on a person's abilities, rather than the impacts dementia can have.
+Alzheimer's WA advocates for people living with dementia and works to promote a focus on a person's abilities, rather than the impacts that dementia can have.
 Although the impacts of dementia are progressive and need to be considered, they do not have to consume the whole of a person's life.

-Similarly, negative stigma associated with dementia can influence other's perceptions, but this should not determine how a person with dementia lives their life.
+Similarly, negative stigma associated with dementia can influence others' perceptions, but this should not determine how a person living with dementia lives their life.